ModWorkshop/site/README.md

 ## Docker Build

-Recommend to use [docker-setup](https://github.com/ModWorkshop/mws-docker-setup) with docker compose if running this.
+It's recommended to use [docker-setup](https://github.com/ModWorkshop/mws-docker-setup) with docker compose.
-This instruction is only **building** purpose, not running.
+These instructions are only for **building** purpose, not running.

 ### Development Environment